mltomlins0n/QANotes/PegaNotes (SSA).md

 <a name="version"></a>
 ## Application Versioning

+**When creating a new application version it is best practive ensure that the rules for the new version are checked in, and to lock all but the highest ruleset versions before proceeding**.

 Pega provides two methods for creating new versions of an application.
 Each method preserves prior application versions.
 Application versioning is a way to differentiate current and past application configurations.
 Rule resolution can look through all the minor and patch versions for the current major ruleset.

 Application components include the application **ruleset stack** — this contains the rules and data types used by the application.
 To version an application, you must version the application's rulesets.